-Warming up is extremely important for a long engine life.
-If the engine is cold, the preloads of bearing arrangements, the piston clearance, tilting clearance and also the viscosity of the oil do not fit, the wear is extremely high when the engine is cold and under high load.
+Warming up is extremely important to ensure a long lasting engine.
+If the engine is cold, the preloads of bearing arrangements, the piston clearance, tilting clearance and also the viscosity of the oil are not in proper ranges, therefore the engine wear is extremely high when the engine is cold and under high load.

-After the start, you should never turn the gas tap on maximum but drive off comfortably (true to the motto: if you drive slowly you will be seen longer).
-The engine should neither be loaded with full power in the respective rpm nor should one drive in high rpm.
-Below 7.000 rpm you can still get through the traffic reasonably well, it shouldn’t be more than that.
-After 3-4 km the machine is warm, in winter it takes longer.
+After starting your engine, you should never turn the throttle on maximum.
+Just start to drive comfortably (try to stick to “if you drive slowly you will be seen longer”).
+The engine should neither be used with full power in the respective rpm nor should you drive in high rpm.
+You can drive with daily traffic below 7.000 rpm.
+Usually it takes about 3 to 4 km to warm up the engine.

-The RS 125 is warmed up as soon as piston and cylinder are at their operating temperature, easily measurable with the cooling water.
+The engine in the RS 125 has reached its necessary temperature as soon as the coolant water reached its operating temperature.
 There is no oil circuit that has to be warmed up.
-We are not interested in the temperature of the gearbox, because no hydrodynamic slide bearings are used here, here we don’t have to wait for the temperature.
+We are not interested in the gearbox temperature, because no hydrodynamic slide bearings are used here, the gearbox runs fine even if it is still a bit cold.

-Because of the missing oil circuit the warm-up time is much shorter compared to a 4-stroke, but because of the bad lubrication by the oil and gasoline mixture and the longer piston it is way more important!
+Due to the missing 4-stroke oil circuit the warm-up time is much shorter compared to a 4-stroke, but due to the longer piston and its bad lubrication by the oil and gasoline mixture, warming up is way more important.

 Hi, a brilliant site with a huge amount of brilliant info.
 However, this page (re engine warm up) is obviously been translated quite poorly from probably an aprilia page!